 Summary Of Career Highlights

-But he also gave a bright future to tens of thousands of Vietnamese into the USA who were escaping persecution in their homeland because they were anti-communist.
+However, he gave a bright future to tens of thousands of Vietnamese in the USA who escaped persecution in their homeland because they were anti-communist.

 Gerald was a star football player at the University of Michigan, where he graduated in 1935.
 He also worked as an assistant coach while taking law at Yale University until 1941.

 His reputation in Congress was that he was open and honest.
-Nixon nominated him to replace Agnew, who had to resign in disgrace.
-Gerald was the only Republican which the Democrat-controlled Congress could approve and live with as Vice President of the land.
+Gerald was the only Republican the Democrat-controlled Congress could approve and live with as Vice President of the land.

-Gerald R. Ford took 2 top public offices, the Vice Presidency and the Presidency, without going through elections.
+Gerald R. Ford took two top public offices, the Vice Presidency, and the Presidency, without going through elections.
 As president, he was replacing the first-ever President to resign from office.

 The National Issues Which Faced Him